20023136kelyan/dicode-software/README.md

 ## Troubleshooting

+### Setup Issues

+**"python3: command not found"**
+- Make sure Python 3 is installed.
+On macOS, you can install it via Homebrew: `brew install python3`
+- On Windows, download from python.org
+- Try using `python` instead of `python3` on some systems

+**"pip: command not found"**
+- Make sure pip is installed.
+Try: `python3 -m ensurepip --upgrade`
+- On some systems, use `pip3` instead of `pip`

+**"Module not found" errors after installation**
+- Make sure your virtual environment is activated (you should see `(venv)` in your terminal prompt)
+- Reinstall dependencies: `pip install -r backend/requirements.txt`
+- Make sure you're installing from the project root directory

+**"Port 8080 already in use"**
+- Another process is using port 8080.
+Either:
+  - Stop the other process
+  - Edit `backend/app.py` and change `port=8080` to a different port (e.g., `port=8081`)
+  - Update `frontend/app.js` to use the same port in `API_BASE_URL`

+**Frontend can't connect to backend**
+- Make sure the backend server is running (Step 6)
+- Make sure you're accessing the frontend from the correct URL
+- Check browser console (F12) for CORS errors
+- If opening `index.html` directly doesn't work, try using a local HTTP server (Option B in Step 7)

 ### API Key Issues
+- Make sure `backend/config.json` exists (copy from `config.example.json` if needed)
-- Make sure your API key is in `backend/config.json`
+- Verify the API key is correct and has quotes: `"openai_api_key": "sk-proj-..."`
 - Check the API key status indicator on the web interface
-- Restart the server after updating the config file
+- **Restart the server** after updating the config file (stop with Ctrl+C, then restart)
+- Make sure your OpenAI API key has access to Sora 2

 ### Generation Failures
-- Check that all required fields are filled
+- Check that all required fields are filled (Character and Environment descriptions)
-- Ensure you have sufficient API credits
+- Ensure you have sufficient API credits in your OpenAI account
 - Review error messages in the progress section
+- Check the backend terminal for detailed error messages
+- Verify your API key has Sora 2 access enabled

 ### Video Download Issues
 - Check that the generation completed successfully
-- Verify output files exist in `backend/output/`
+- Verify output files exist in `backend/output/<sequence_id>/`
-- Check browser console for errors
+- Check browser console (F12) for errors
+- Make sure the backend server is still running

 ## Dependencies